tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 [<a href="https://doc-internal.dalek.rs/bulletproofs/range_proof_mpc/index.html" title="Dalek Cryptography -
 Module bulletproofs::range_proof_mpc">29</a>]</b></div>

-With the standard MPC protocol implementation as depicted in Figure&nbsp;7, there's no guarantee of Honest Verifier ZK, that we can expect that the dealer behaves honestly according to the specified protocol ([[30]], [[31]]).
+With the standard MPC protocol implementation as depicted in Figure&nbsp;7, there's no guarantee of it being Honest Verifier Zero-knowledge (ZK), which would mean that the dealer behaves honestly according to the specified protocol ([[30]], [[31]]).
 There is no way to detect a dishonest challenge until the dealer provides the final proof to the parties, except if every party acts as a dealer in the final step of the protocol.
 Each party needs to ensure that their partial proof elements (ProofShare) reach every other party, and that each party produces the aggregate challenges identically.

 The communication can be reduced by running a second MPC protocol for the inner product argument, reducing the rounds to $ \log_2(l) $.
 Up to the last $ \log_2(l) $ round, each party's witnesses are independent, and the overall witness is